joao-monteiro-duarte/random-code-xyz/README.md

 5. Scores are weighted by the video's VPH (views per hour)
 6. New content receives a 20% freshness boost in quick decisions
 7. Newly discovered coins receive a 10% boost for visibility

+For detailed information on the latest Langroid integration improvements, see [LANGROID_INTEGRATION.md](./docs/architecture/LANGROID_INTEGRATION.md).

 ## Trading Logic